 - Tammie Ostrowski, PT, Senior Physical Therapist, Amita St. Mary’s Hospital, Kankakee IL.

-- Heidi Roth, PT, NCS, DHS, Physical Therapist: Shirley Ryan Ability Lab, Assistant Professor: Department of Physical Therapy & Human Movement Sciences at Northwestern University
+- Heidi Roth, PT, NCS, DHS, Assistant Professor: Department of Physical Therapy & Human Movement Sciences at Northwestern University ; Physical Therapist: Shirley Ryan Ability Lab

-Physical Therapists, Physical Therapist Assistants, Occupational Therapists, and Occupational Therapy Assistants, Athletic Trainers
+Physical Therapists, Physical Therapist Assistants, Occupational Therapists, and Occupational Therapy Assistants, Athletic Trainers (not getting BOC CEUs)

 Upon completion of this course, participants will be able to:

 - Describe the normal anatomy and physiology of the vestibular and related systems.